boussou/gofind/README.md

 ```

 parameters:
 - search Search string to match in file names (case-insensitive)
 - size  displays the file size right after the filename
+- printdir:  Optionally prints directory names if -printdir is set
+             It allow to totally mimic the output of the linux find command.

 ## Execute